 The position of Chief Financial Officer is currently vacant.
-The search for a suitable candidate who possesses the appropriate expertise and experience to meet the responsibilities of this role is currently underway.
-In the interim, Mrs Lana Meyer has been caretaking the role.
+The Board has identified a suitable candidate who possesses the appropriate expertise and experience to meet the responsibilities of this role and is currently awaiting the Prudential Authority's approval.
+In the interim, Mr Mohamed Gafoor, has been caretaking the role.

-The Committee believes the filling of the CFO and Treasury Manager positions will enhance the required expertise and skills within the finance function.
+The Committee believes the filling of the CFO and Treasury Manger positions will enhance the required expertise and skills within the finance function.